Which Is Better SPF 30 or SPF 50?

 • Forget to reapply often enough

-Because SPF 50 starts at a higher level of protection, it offers a greater margin for error when sunscreen isn’t applied sufficiently.
-This is one of the key reasons Australian health authorities generally recommend a broard spectrum SPF 50 or SPF 50+ for everyday use.
+Because SPF 50 starts at a higher level of protection, it offers a greater margin for error when sunscreen is not applied as thickly or as often as it should be.
+This is one of the key reasons Australian health authorities recommend a broad-spectrum SPF 50 or SPF 50+ for everyday use.[4]

 Current Australian advice:

-• Generally recommends SPF 50 or SPF 50+ broad-spectrum sunscreen
+• Recommends SPF 50 or SPF 50+ broad-spectrum sunscreen[4]

 • Emphasises generous application